custom-project-templates/typescript-react-starter/README.md

 ## 🍜 introduction
-This is a react project template for typescript users, details below:
+This is a react template(or called starter) for typescript users, details below:

 1. use `babel` for `typescript` compile
 1. use `jest` and `@testing-library/react` for test